Malappuram district: Rural governance

 There are 15 Block panchayats in the district.
+These Block Panchayats are further divided into 250 wards, each represented by an elected member.
+Each Block Panchayat is headed by a President and a Vice President, elected by the members.
+In the 2025 local elections, the UDF won 14 of the 15 Block Panchayats, while the LDF won one, the Ponnani Block Panchayat.

 The rural district is divided into 94 Gram Panchayats which are included in 15 blocks namely Areekode, Kalikavu, Kondotty, Kuttippuram, Malappuram, Mankada, Nilambur, Perinthalmanna, Perumpadappu, Ponnani, Tanur, Tirur, Tirurangadi, Vengara, and Wandoor.
-These blocks combine to form the Malappuram district Panchayat, which is the apex district body of rural governance.
-Out of 32 wards to the district Panchayat, the UDF won 27 in the 2020 elections, while LDF won the remaining 5.
+These blocks combine to form the Malappuram District Panchayat, which is the apex district body of rural governance.
+Out of the 33 divisions of the District Panchayat, the UDF won all 33 seats in the 2025 elections, while the LDF won none, leaving no opposition.
 Malappuram District Panchayat is the largest district Panchayat as well as the largest local body in the state.
-The 94 Gram Panchayats are again divided into 1,778 wards.
+The 94 Gram Panchayats are again divided into 2001 wards.
 Census towns (small towns with urban features) also come under the jurisdiction of Gram Panchayats.
 Though the draft notifications for the formation of new Gram Panchayats namely Anamangad, Ananthavoor, Arakkuparamba, Ariyallur, Chembrassery, Elankur, Karipur, Kootayi, Kurumbalangode, Marutha, Pang, Vaniyambalam, and Velimukku were published in 2015, they are yet to be formed.
 With their formation, the number of Gram Panchayats in the district will become 106.